-Legacy GMRT system : In the legacy system, at the antenna base, the RF signals are mixed with a pair of coherent local oscillator signals (the 1^{st} LO) to give two 70 MHz IF signals.
-The user can select the 1^{st} LO frequency (1 MHz steps upto 350 MHz and 5 MHz steps from 350 to 1700 MHz), IF attenuators (0 to 64 dB in 0.5 dB steps) and the IF bandwidth (6, 16 or 32 MHz) independently for each IF.
+Legacy GMRT system: In the legacy system, at the antenna base, the RF signals are mixed with a pair of coherent local oscillator signals (the $1^{st}$ LO) to give two 70 MHz IF signals.
+The user can select the $1^{st}$ LO frequency (1 MHz steps upto 350 MHz and 5 MHz steps from 350 to 1700 MHz), IF attenuators (0 to 64 dB in 0.5 dB steps) and the IF bandwidth (6, 16 or 32 MHz) independently for each IF.
 The IF signals from each antenna are transmitted on optical fibre to the CEB.
 There is a facility at each antenna to turn on or off an Automatic Level Controller (ALC) before the optical modulator.
-At the CEB the IF signals for the two polarisations from each antenna are converted to a common 70 MHz IF (using a different 3^{rd} LO for each polarisation), and then to baseband using a single oscillator (the 4^{th} LO), which the user can set from 50 to 90 MHz in steps of 0.1 KHz.
-For simplicity, for each polarisation, an effective value of the LO signal down conversion is specified (called the 5^{th} LO).
+At the CEB the IF signals for the two polarisations from each antenna are converted to corresponding baseband signals.
+In the present arrangement, the signals are first converted to a common 70 MHz IF (using a different $3^{rd}$ LO for each polarisation), and then to baseband using a single oscillator (the $4^{th}$ LO), which the user can set from 50 to 90 MHz in steps of 0.1 KHz.
+For simplicity, for each polarisation, an effective value of the LO signal down conversion is specified (called the $5^{th}$ LO).

 Upgraded GMRT system : In the upgraded system, the RF signals are directly transmitted to CEB using high dynamic range fibre optics system; these form the input to the GMRT Analog Backend (GAB).
-The GAB can convert any of the RF bands to baseband, with a final BW of 100/200/400 MHz.
+The GAB converts any of the RF bands to baseband, with a final bandwidth of 100/200/400 MHz.
 The LO settings for all antennas (both polarisations) can be set independently to any value in the range 10-1500 MHz, with a step size of 1 Hz.
 Variable attenuation control for power equalisation is available in both polarisations.